EmergingMarketWatch

 • EmergingMarketWatch forecast: 27.75%

-The MPC will hold a regular rate-setting meeting on Nov 21, and we believe the committee will hold the rates again.
-While inflation came significantly better than expected in each month between March and July, it quickened in August, September, and October reflecting the fuel and energy price adjustments.
-Further, the central bank said the latest fuel price adjustment was not fully captured in the October CPI print and will push inflation higher in November.
-While core inflation eased slightly in October, it remains elevated at around 24% y/y, pointing towards strong inflationary pressures in the economy.
+The MPC will hold a regular rate-setting meeting on Dec 26, and we believe the committee will hold the rates again.
+While inflation came significantly better than expected in November, despite the fuel and tobacco price hikes, we think the MPC will take into account the recent weakening of the pound against the USD and will maintain its current stance.
 The MPC said last month that the gradual unwinding of food inflation along with the improvement of inflation expectations since the start of 2024 suggest that inflation remains on a downward trajectory, albeit restrained by the drag of fiscal measures.
 The MPC expects inflation to remain near current levels until end-2024 but sees a significant easing in H1 2025 due to monetary policy tightening and favourable base effects.
 The MPC, however, noted that the persistence of regional tensions, elevated international commodity prices, and higher than anticipated pass-through of fiscal measures pose risks to disinflation path.

-Taking into consideration the global uncertainty, the elevated inflation and Egypt's increased reliance on portfolio inflows, we believe the MPC will hold the rates in November and December.
-The MPC has delivered a massive 19pps interest rate increase and 400bps increase in the required reserve ratio since March 2022, but the MPC must keep a tight stance because consumer inflation remains broad-based, reflecting FX pass-through, surging food prices, supply line disruptions, and robust monetary expansion.
+The MPC has delivered a massive 19pps interest rate increase and 400bps increase in the required reserve ratio since March 2022, but consumer inflation remains broad-based, reflecting FX pass-through, surging food prices, supply line disruptions, and robust monetary expansion.
+Most analysts believe the MPC will begin a monetary easing cycle in Q1 2025, but taking into account Egypt's increased reliance on portfolio inflows, we expect the MPC will begin with relatively mild cuts.

 Monetary Policy Committee Statement